abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 # Class: DAC #

-The DAC class controls the 2 channel 12 bit digital to analogue converter.
+The DAC class controls the 2-channel 12-bit digital-to-analogue converter.
 The DAC uses an internal voltage reference and can output a voltage between 0 and 2.048V.
-A gain setting allows you to increase the voltage to between 0 and 4.095V when gain is set to 2
+A gain setting allows you to increase the voltage to between 0 and 4.095V when the gain is set to 2

 Functions:
 ----------